 The goal of ovarian cancer surgery is two-fold: to stage the cancer and to remove as much of the tumor as possible (debulking).
 Proper staging is an important first step because ovarian cancer treatment can vary based on how far the cancer has spread beyond the ovaries.
 The most accurate way to stage ovarian cancer is to evaluate tissue samples under a microscope.
 Therefore, in addition to debulking a tumor, ovarian cancer surgery is often performed to obtain tissue samples for staging purposes.
 From there, a gynecologic oncologist can determine which types of treatment would potentially be most effective.

 At Moffitt Cancer Center, we take a unique, multispecialty approach to treating ovarian cancer.
 In doing so, we provide each patient with the benefit of multiple expert opinions in a single location.
 Before recommending ovarian cancer surgery for a patient, our talented tumor board of experts thoroughly reviews all aspects of the patient’s case.
-To ensure the best possible treatment, each patient’s individualized plan is developed based on input from this group of wide-ranging specialists, which includes medical oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.
+To ensure the best possible treatment, each patient’s individualized plan is developed based on input from this group of wide-ranging specialists, which includes ovarian cancer surgeons, medical oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.

 - Unilateral salpingo-oophorectomy – Surgical removal of one ovary and one fallopian tube

 - Bilateral salpingo-oophorectomy – Surgical removal of both ovaries and both fallopian tubes

 - Hysterectomy – Surgical removal of the uterus and cervix, along with the surrounding tissues, the ovaries and the upper part of the vagina.

 - Lymph node dissection – Surgical removal of the lymph nodes in the pelvic and para-aortic areas